 We don’t stay healthy alone.
-We rely on caregivers and pharmaceuticals and hospitals and medical research past and present.
+We rely on caregivers, pharmaceuticals, hospitals and medical research past and present.

-We eat food others grow, wear clothes others produce, live in shelter others construct.
+We eat food others grow, wear clothes others produce, and live in shelters others construct.

-And we breathe the oxygen that trees provide, we drink the earth’s water (after it has been cleaned by others) and feel our sun’s warmth.
+And we breathe the oxygen that trees provide, drink the earth’s water (after it has been cleaned by others), and feel our sun’s warmth.
 With any of them, we couldn’t survive at all.